 News

 Robots in Japan: the leading technology in robotics

 Japan is a leader in robotics, with an advanced industry of robots used in industrial and domestic applications.
-Japanese robots are recognized for their high quality and efficiency, and are highly valued around the world.
+Japanese robots are renowned for their high quality and efficiency, and are highly valued around the world.
 Robotics is fundamental to the Japanese economy and its industry is expected to continue expanding in the future.

+News